thebirdwashere/BirdBox/README.md

 ## Setup

-To set up BirdBox you will need
+To set up BirdBox you will need:

-- Discord.js (currently using v14)
+- Node.js (v22 or higher for database support)
 - TypeScript (v5.8.3 should work fine)
-- Node.js (v22 or higher for database support)
+- Discord.js (currently using v14)
 - fast-glob (for extensible command system)
 - dotenv (for .env file used for token)
 - child_process (for neofetch command)
 - google-translate-api (for translate command)

-All packages in the above are available using NPM.
+All packages in the above are available using NPM, and `npm install` should handle them automatically.

 BirdBox will run on pretty much any Linux system (I have used both Arch Linux and Ubuntu Server).
 Other operating systems may work with some testing (Windows has been confirmed to work by fellow developers with some tweaking)